Going through a Divorce is never easy, and when it comes to a Muslim Divorce, it’s crucial to understand the intricacies of the process.

 To initiate Divorce proceedings, the concerned parties must be legally married and recognised by Islamic Law.

-4. Legal Requirements For Muslim Divorce In Singapore
+4. Legal Requirements For A Muslim Divorce Process In Singapore

 It’s important to note that different procedures exist when the husband seeks Divorce than when the wife initiates the process.